Efeca supports The Bank of England in informing its Consultation paper on The Future Composition of Polymer Banknotes

 The Bank of England commissioned Efeca to provide support in understanding the sustainability of plant-based alternatives to tallow, including palm oil and coconut; as feedstock for oleochemical derivatives used in the production of polymer banknotes.

 Efeca conducted an independent review of the environmental and social impacts associated with the three feedstocks.
-The aim was to inform the Bank’s thinking as well as the contents of its consultation document, which will lead to a decision on the future composition of polymer substrate that will be used for the new £20 polymer note and the future reprints of £5 and £10 polymer notes.
+The aim was to inform the Bank’s thinking as well as the contents of its consultation document, which led to a decision on the future composition of polymer substrate that will be used for the new £20 polymer note and the future reprints of £5 and £10 polymer notes.

 As well as an analysis of the environmental and social impacts associated with production of feedstocks for derivatives; an assessment of the capacity and credibility of relevant sustainability assurance initiatives was undertaken.
-It does not consider the wider environmental performance of polymer banknotes which were previously evaluated by the Bank.
+It did not consider the wider environmental performance of polymer banknotes which were previously evaluated by the Bank.

 For further information contact Efeca at firstname.lastname@example.org